 What’s next for cloning?

-Currently, users can clone individual books that are public and openly-licensed in their entirety, but our talented dev team will soon be making improvements to the feature.
+Currently, users can clone individual books that are public and openly-licensed in their entirety, as well as select portions of books.
+Our talented dev team will continue to make improvements to the feature.
 In future, you will be able to:

 - Clone an entire collection of books (from your network or an external Pressbooks network)